drsmith48/pppl-mdsplus-python/README.rst

 Other notes
 ==================

-1. The module 'nstx/mdsplus' is MDSplus v5, and it only supports python2.
+1. The module ``nstx/mdsplus`` is MDSplus v5, and it only supports python2.
 Accordingly, the Makefile only builds and tests with python2.
-2. The module 'nstx/mdsplus_alpha' is MDSplus v6 and it supports python2 and python3.
+2. The module ``nstx/mdsplus_alpha`` is MDSplus v6 and it supports python2 and python3.
 The Makefile builds a 'universal wheel' with python3 and tests with python2 and python3.
-3. The file 'setup.py' in 'nstx/mdsplus_alpha' contains an error that breaks the build.
-Simple fix: change the line "setup(name=name," to "setup(name=pname,".
+3. ``nstx/mdsplus_alpha/setup.py`` contains an error that breaks the build.
+Simple fix: change the line ``setup(name=name,`` to ``setup(name=pname,``.
 4. PyPI (python package index) contains packages for MDSplus >= v6.1, so I obtained a few Python libraries from old MDSplus releases on Github.
 The libraries are in pylib/vX.Y.ZZ and the libraries work with the module 'nstx/mdsplus_alpha'.
 The packages are built as a 'universal wheel' with python3 and tested with python2 and python3 in the Makefile.